chauff/cse1500-web-transcripts/Lecture-1.md

     - Most Internet traffic today makes use of IPv6 (instead of IPv4).
     - IPv6 addresses do not have an associated domain name in the Domain Name System registry.
     - IPv6 addresses are 128 bit long.
-11. What issues do Fat URLs have?
+11. What issues do fat URLs have?
+12. What is the purpose of HTTPS?